The House That Love Built

 Second Chances, Book 4

-Once they had it all: a home with a man who adored her, three children they cherished, a life filled with passion and promise.
+Once she had it all: a home with a man who adored her, three children they cherished, a life filled with passion and promise.

 Until one troubled child cost them everything.